What is Google Quick Answers?

 Measuring the impact of Google Answers in BrightEdge

-When Quick Answers were just introduced and we started to see our pages appearing there, we measured the impact in terms traffic and CTR from SERPs using Adobe web analytics and Google Webmaster Tools, and, not surprisingly, we saw solid increase.
+When Quick Answers were just introduced and we started to see our pages appearing there.
+We measured the impact in terms traffic and CTR from SERPs using Adobe web analytics and Google Webmaster Tools, and, not surprisingly, we saw solid increase for Google Answer box.

 What we needed to add was a more formal and easier tracking method that would allow us to understand how many of our keywords in the “how to” theme are ranking in Google Answers.
-BrightEdge platform is now enabling us to do just that.
+BrightEdge platform is now enabling us to do just that to score a Google Answer box or two.

 Quick Answers ranking report is now a part of the Keyword report, where we can measure aggregate rankings of a particular keyword group.